-My judicial philosophy is reflected in my response to the question of why I seek appointment as a judge; it is conservative, textualist, and restrained.
+My judicial philosophy is reflected in my response to the question of why I originally sought appointment as a judge; it is conservative, textualist, and restrained.
 In fulfilling the judicial duty to uphold the rule of law, judges should access objective sources of statutory and constitutional interpretation, such as the text and history of the law, and resist influences beyond those sources, leaving activism at the capitol and instead exercising judicial restraint.
 There are, of course, statutes that confer discretion on the court to apply certain factors to the facts of a case, but that discretion is not to be exercised arbitrarily.
-For example, judges are afforded some discretion in applying the "best interest of the child" standard in family law disputes over custody and physical placement.
+For example, judges are afforded some discretion in applying the "best interests of the child" standard in family law disputes over custody and physical placement, as well as in cases involving CHIPS and TPR over which I have presided.
 However, those judgment calls should be fully informed by prevailing precedent, narrowly but reasonably construed to effectuate the intent and policy judgments of the legislature rather than those of the judge personally.

 Alexander Hamilton in The Federalist No. 78 characterized the judiciary as having "neither FORCE nor WILL, but merely judgment..."
-My judicial philosophy ensures that on the bench I would exercise my legal judgment in an appropriately restrained manner, devoid of political and social policy judgments.
-My sixteen years of private legal practice, encompassing both civil litigation as well as the construction of complex commercial contracts, have honed my skills in the textual interpretation that underlies an appropriately restrained exercise of judgment.
+My judicial philosophy ensures that on the bench I exercise my legal judgment in an appropriately restrained manner, devoid of political and social policy judgments.
+In over sixteen years of private legal practice, encompassing both civil litigation as well as the construction of complex commercial contracts, I honed my skills in the textual interpretation that underlies an appropriately restrained exercise of judgment.
+In serving as a judge for over two years, I faithfully exercise my duty to apply the law as it is written and not as I may wish it to be.